March 27, 2022

 As the afternoon heat disappeared and the day turned toward dusk, I started to look for somewhere flat to camp.
 I’d originally hoped to make it all the way to the East Verde River this evening, but that didn’t look likely.
 We’d gotten a late start to the day and my wrong turn set me back way too much.

-There was no way I was going to hike a 21-mile day ,so I settled on looking for somewhere closer to camp for the night, and I told myself I would call it a day at the next water source.
-Unfortunately, that promise was a soon broken.
-There was nothing remotely flat in proximity to the water source, and the pool of standing water had a layer of green slime covering it.
+There was no way I could hike a 21-mile day, so I settled on looking for somewhere closer to camp for the night.
+I told myself I would call it a day at the next water source.
+Unfortunately, that promise was soon broken.
+Nothing remotely flat was near the water source, and the pool of standing water had a layer of green slime covering it.
 Needless to say, I kept walking.

-The sun was starting to set around 6:40 pm when I made it to Chase Creek – a wide gushing stream with clear, cool water.
-Ahead of me, a small sign stood on the near side of the creek warning anglers that it was currently closed to fishing because it was a Gila trout recovery stream
+It was 6:40 pm and the sun was setting when I reached Chase Creek – a wide gushing stream with clear, cool water.
+Ahead of me, a small sign stood on the near side of the creek warning anglers that it was currently closed to fishing because it was a Gila trout recovery stream.

-I left my pack and carefully picked my way across the rushing water on large boulders trying not to get my shoes wet.
-I wanted to scout the opposite bank to see what it held before I committed to this spot by the water.
+I left my pack and carefully made my way across the rushing water on large boulders, trying not to get my shoes wet.
+Before I committed to this spot by the water, I wanted to scout the opposite bank to see what it held.

 Unfortunately, the far side of the creek was no better.
-The area along the trail appeared damaged by some sort of foresting operation that left the ground uneven and muddy for at least a quarter mile.
-Downed trees sat everywhere, and it looked like an apocalypse laid waste to the terrain.
+The area along the trail appeared damaged by some forestry operation that left the ground uneven and muddy for at least a quarter mile.
+Downed trees sat everywhere, and it looked like an apocalypse had laid waste to the terrain.
 It definitely wasn’t worth the effort to camp on this side of the creek.

-When Volt joined us, the three of us filled the entire flat spot with our tents squished close together.
-Then we ate dinner while recounting the amazing story about the couple who gave us a ride to the trail this morning and then gave us $60 to enjoy a meal on them!!
+When Volt joined us, we filled the entire flat spot with our tents squished close together.
+Then we ate dinner while recounting the amazing story about the couple who gave us a ride to the trail this morning and gave us $60 to enjoy a meal on them!!

 Did that really happen??
 If felt like some weird, wonderful dream.
 It was trail magic at its absolutely finest.